ska-telescope/ska-tango-images/docs/src/releases/migrating-to-0.5.rst

 image or adding a replacement for your use case.

-Note, that the OCI images produced by ska-tango-images have their own version number, see :ref:`changelog` for a list of image tags released with version 0.5.0 of ska-tango-images.
+Note, that the OCI images produced by ska-tango-images have their own version number, see :doc:`changelog` for a list of image tags released with version 0.5.0 of ska-tango-images.

 New interface definition for OCI images